MaxThomasHPI/MetadataGen/README.md

 # MetadataGen
-This is a generator for metadata according to the MOOChub format
+This is a generator for metadata according to the MOOChub format.

 ## Install